ingl3585/traffic-light-single-app-component-starter/README.md

 ### 1. Films Lab - EST TIME: 1 - 1.5hr
  - Follow along and work through the [Part1](./Films/Part1.md) and [Part2](./Films/Part2.md) markdown files inside the Films folder
+ - Submit a link to your project as a pull request to this repo

 ### 2. Read/Watch The Following - EST TIME: < 1hr